katarzynadutkowska/CMZ_data_explorer/README.md

 ## ⚠️ Notes

 - You must have access to the full grid file (HDF5 format) and/or the preprocessed `.pkl` files.
 These are not included in the repository.
-The full grid is available via [Zenodo](https://doi.org/10.5281/zenodo.1567494) and was described in Dutkowska+submitted.
+The full grid is available via [Zenodo](https://doi.org/10.5281/zenodo.1567494) and was described in [Dutkowska+2025](https://ui.adsabs.harvard.edu/abs/2025arXiv250810759D/abstract).
 For .pkl files contact me directly: dutkowska **at** strw.leidenuniv.nl
 - If you need to regenerate `.pkl` files, make sure `grid_path` is correctly set.
 - Supported UCLCHEM models: **hotcore**, **cshock**